paperandsoap/icinga/README.md

 It is configured to find all nodes in it's segment automatically while the master server looks for all monitoring-serer roles in a network segment (environment).

-check_mk is used for automated host and service generation in Icinga.
+check_mk is used for automated host and service generation in Icinga, chef is used to populate check_mk with the appropriate configuration files for this node.

 Requirements